Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 Laparoscopic adrenalectomy is surgery to remove all or part of your adrenal gland.
 It is usually done when a small tumor is found on the gland.
 Small incisions are made in your abdomen.
 A laparoscope is inserted through the incisions.
 A laparoscope is a long metal tube with a tiny video camera and a light on the end.
 The camera displays pictures of your adrenal glands on a monitor.
-The surgery is performed through the incisions made for the laparoscope.
 The monitor is used to guide the surgery tools to the right place.

 The week before your surgery:

 - Arrange to have someone drive you home after your surgery.

 - Tell your surgeon about all medicines you currently take.
 He or she will tell you if you need to stop any medicine for surgery, and when to stop.
 He or she will tell you which medicines to take or not take on the day of surgery.

 - If you have diabetes, ask your healthcare provider for instructions about what you may eat and drink before your surgery.
 If you use medicine to treat diabetes, your provider may have instructions about using it before surgery.
 You may need to check your blood sugar level more often before and after surgery.

 - Contrast liquid may be used during your surgery to help your adrenal glands show up better in the pictures.
 Tell your surgeon if you have ever had an allergic reaction to contrast liquid.

 - If you are a woman, tell your healthcare provider if you know or think you might be pregnant.

 - You may need to have blood tests, an electrocardiogram (ECG), chest x-ray, and other tests.

 The night before your surgery: